|

 exciting, a great event,” said Hickman, who this year

-participated in his 35th Rolex Sydney Hobart Yacht Race.
+participated in his 35th Sydney Hobart.
 “This

 one was special as we got to celebrate the loss of our dear